Thank you for reading our post, please rate this article at the end.

 General fitness

 First comes general fitness.
-Needless to say, if you are fit, then you can hike faster, and you can maintain a fast pace longer.
+If you are fit, you can hike and maintain a fast pace longer.
 As a result, a fit and experienced backpacker can cover much more land than a newbie.

-If you are new to hiking, then assume that you will be able to do less per day than you’d expect.
-At the initial stages, you should work on achieving 15 miles per day without exhausting yourself or pushing yourself to the limit.
+If you are new to hiking, assume you can do less per day than expected.
+In the initial stages, you should work on achieving 15 miles per day without exhausting yourself or pushing yourself to the limit.

 Terrain